-A middle school student who has attended an Amphitheater District middle school who demonstrates achievement-as measured by a cumulative test that is developed by appropriate faculty members representing the high school and respective feeder middle schools-may will receive high school credit for aAlgebra, Geometry and Algebra II courses and high school level and/or advanced Spanish I and Spanish II courses taken during the eighth (8th) grade year student's middle school enrollment provided the courses are taught by a teacher possessing secondary certification and meeting content area qualifications.
-The grades earned in such courses shall be posted on the student's high school transcript and shall be included in grade point average calculations as if the course were taken during high school.
+A middle school student who has attended an Amphitheater District middle school who demonstrates achievement - as measured by a cumulative test that is developed by appropriate faculty members representing the high school and respective feeder middle schools - maywill receive high school credit for algebra Algebra, Geometry, and/or Algebra II courses and and/or advanced high school level Spanish I and Spanish II courses taken during the eighth (8th) grade student's middle school enrollment year. -The grades earned in such courses shall be posted on the student's high school transcript and shall be included in grade point average calculations as if the courses were taken during high school.